(Updates futures, adds company news items)

-Feb 5 (Reuters) - Britain's FTSE 100 index is seen opening down 9 points, or 0.15 percent, on Friday, according to financial bookmakers, with futures down 0.15 percent ahead of the cash market open.
+April 27 (Reuters) - Britain's FTSE 100 index is seen opening down 1 point, unchanged in percentage terms, on Wednesday, according to financial bookmakers, with futures down 0.29 percent ahead of the cash market open.
 For more on the factors affecting European stocks, please click on

 > Financial Times